-- One-eighth of the annual interest requirements on outstanding bonds for the first eight months of the fiscal year into the Bond Fund-Interest Account, after taking into account amounts on deposit in and available for transfer from any capitalized interest account; - The same as 1. above for the annual principal requirements on serial bonds into the Bond Fund-Principal Account; - The same as 2. above for the annual principal requirements on term bonds into the Bond Fund Redemption Account; - 4.
-An amount, if any, needed to increase the reserve in the Debt Service Reserve Fund for: (i) first, to reimburse in full the Debt Service Reserve Fund Facility Providers for any amounts paid under their Debt Service Reserve Fund Facilities pursuant to a Deficiency Drawing, on a pro rata basis, if any; (ii) second, to increase the balance of such Fund to the Debt Service Reserve Requirement, which is equal to the lesser of (a) 50% of Maximum Annual Debt Service or (b) 10% of the aggregate principal amount of all series of the outstanding bonds; and (iii) third, to reimburse in full the Debt Service Reserve Fund Facilities pursuant to an Expiration Drawing, on a pro rata basis, if any; - 5.
-Trustee fees and credit enhancement costs; - 6.
-On a pro rata basis, any interest due and payable to each Debt Service Reserve Fund Facility Provider pursuant to the relevant agreements; - All remaining amounts under the Indenture are paid to the Authority, except no investment earnings on amounts in the Revenue Fund are paid to the Authority. - Disposition of Revenues after Receipt by the Authority Amounts that the Authority receives under the Indenture, together with the proceeds of the Authority Hotel Tax, investment earnings, receipts from the Chicago White Sox and other revenues and receipts of the Authority are spent for the corporate purposes of the Authority, including to satisfy its obligations under the Management Agreement and its various contracts with the Chicago Park District.
-The Authority, the Chicago Park District and the Chicago White Sox have entered into a Three-Party Agreement that describes the following relative priority of expenditures by the Authority after making the transfers, deposits and payments required under the Indenture and described above and before rebating any surplus revenues to the State as required under Section 19 of the Act: - 1.
-Payment of the Chicago White Sox maintenance subsidy; - $2. \quad \hbox{Payment of the Authority's ordinary and necessary expenditures;} \\$ - Payment of Guaranteed Rate Field capital repairs to a set amount; - 4.
+- Application of Revenues Under the Indenture (continued) - 7.
+All remaining amounts under the Indenture are paid to the Authority, except no investment earnings on amounts in the Revenue Fund are paid to the Authority. - Disposition of Revenues after Receipt by the Authority Amounts that the Authority receives under the Indenture, together with the proceeds of the Authority Hotel Tax, investment earnings, receipts from the Chicago White Sox and other revenues and receipts of the Authority are spent for the corporate purposes of the Authority, including to satisfy its obligations under the Management Agreement and its various contracts with the Chicago Park District.
+The Authority, the Chicago Park District, and the Chicago White Sox have entered into a Three-Party Agreement that describes the following relative priority of expenditures by the Authority after making the transfers, deposits, and payments required under the Indenture and described above and before rebating any surplus revenues to the State as required under Section 19 of the Act: - 1.
+Payment of the Chicago White Sox maintenance subsidy; - 2.
+Payment of the Authority's ordinary and necessary expenditures; - 3.
+Payment of Guaranteed Rate Field capital repairs to a set amount; - 4.
 Payment of the annual subsidy amount to the Chicago Park District; - 5.
 Payment of any Guaranteed Rate Field capital repairs not provided for in item 3; - 6.
 Payment of the required deposits to the Soldier Field Capital Improvement Fund; - 7.
 Deposits of the required amounts to the Chicago White Sox Reserve Fund; - 8.
-Deposits of the required amounts to the Soldier Field Reserve Fund; - Reserving of any amounts determined by the Authority as protection against fluctuations in the Authority Hotel Tax that might affect the Authority's ability to repay amounts advanced by the State; and - Payment of any amounts under any agreement with the Chicago White Sox or Chicago Park District entered into after the Three-Party Agreement.
+Deposits of the required amounts to the Soldier Field Reserve Fund; - 9.
+Reserving of any amounts determined by the Authority as protection against fluctuations in the Authority Hotel Tax that might affect the Authority's ability to repay amounts advanced by the State; and - 10.
+Payment of any amounts under any agreement with the Chicago White Sox or Chicago Park District entered into after the Three-Party Agreement.